-The world got a little bit brighter for 12-year-old Jonathan Jones, who was able to see color for the first time since he was born.
+The world got a little bit brighter for at the time 12-year-old Jonathan Jones, who was able to see color for the first time since he was born.
 While at school one day, Jonathan’s principal who is also severely colorblind, decided to help the boy out in a very special way.
 When Jonathan’s class at Lakeview Public school was talking about color blindness, the school principal brought in a pair of enchroma glasses for Jonathan to try.

 After seeing the boy’s reaction, several people uploaded the video to social media which immediately got heavy reactions from online users.
 The touching moment is so adorable and heartfelt, showing Jonathan giggle at first, and looking around in disbelief.
 He quickly breaks down into tears and Principal Scott Hanson goes to embrace the boy in a hug after his emotional reaction.